AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems

 To address these challenges, we propose a novel \textbf{asynchronous back-streaming} protocol \cred{(\Cref{fig:intro_models_overview}(c))} for host–CCM coordination, along with a system, \textbf{\system}, that implements it.
 The asynchronous back-streaming protocol enables continuous overlap of different components, thereby minimizing end-to-end runtime and resource idle times in the host–CCM interaction pipeline.
-Its core concept is to allow the CXL device to trigger reverse data streaming from the remote to the local memory, coupled with asynchronous pipelining of data movement and subsequent host processing.
-The new protocol realizes the offloading mechanism by leveraging the strengths of both the CXL.io and CXL.mem protocols.
-In particular, CXL.io DMA performs \textit{asynchronous partial result sends} from the CCM to the host, in contrast to prior models that rely on \textit{full synchronous result loads} triggered by host processing units.
-To launch the offloading kernel and manage the DMA region on the local host, \system employs CXL.mem memory requests to transmit control messages, thereby retaining low protocol overheads in the critical path.
+Its core concept is to allow the CXL device to trigger reverse data streaming from the remote to the local memory, coupled with asynchronous pipelining of \sheph{upstream CCM,} data movement and \sheph{downstream host tasks.} The new protocol realizes the offloading mechanism by leveraging the strengths of both the CXL.io and CXL.mem protocols: CXL.io DMA \textit{asynchronously sends partial result} from the CCM to the host, in contrast to prior models that rely on \textit{full synchronous result loads} triggered by host processing units.
+To launch the offloading kernel and manage the DMA region on the local host, \system uses CXL.mem memory requests for control messages, thereby retaining low protocol overheads in the critical path.

-\system is a system that implements the asynchronous back-streaming model as an offloading mechanism.
-To enable rapid and resource-efficient notification of partial result availability, \system relocates the polling point to the local host region, partitions the DMA region into two ring buffers for metadata and payload for lightweight polling, and supports fully asynchronous CCM–host communication.
+\system is a system that \sheph{realizes} the asynchronous back-streaming model.
+To enable rapid and efficient notification of partial result availability, \system relocates the polling point to the local host region, partitions the DMA region into two ring buffers for metadata and payload for lightweight polling, and supports fully asynchronous CCM–host communication.
 DMA-based result streaming delivers partial result data in advance to the local region, enabling the host processing units to access the data locally during task execution.
-In addition, \system supports out-of-order streaming, providing an interface that can flexibly integrate with existing CCM and host parallel task schedulers~\cite{CXL-ANNS, GRUDON-tmp-SCver, neuPIMs, PIFS-REC, BEACON} while keeping them isolated, without requiring synchronization of task execution orders.
+In addition, \system supports out-of-order \iscaRev{(OoO)} streaming, providing an interface \iscaRev{to} flexibly integrate with existing CCM and host parallel task schedulers~\cite{CXL-ANNS, neuPIMs, PIFS-REC, BEACON}\iscaRev{,~\cite{grudon}} while keeping them isolated, without requiring synchronization of task execution orders.